 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-You have the right to object to the processing of your Personal Data under certain circumstances in particular if we process your Personal Data on the basis on legitimate interest (GDPR Art.
+You have the right to object to the processing of your personal data under certain circumstances in particular if we process your personal data on the basis of legitimate interest (GDPR Art.
 6 (1)(b)) or if we use your personal data for marketing purposes.

 If you are a California customer, you have the right to receive, once per year, free of charge, 1) the identity of any third party company to which we have disclosed your personal information as defined by California’s “Shine the Light” law for that company’s own direct marketing purpose; and 2) a description of the categories of personal information disclosed.
 To request this information, please contact us at firstname.lastname@example.org or the mail address set forth in the section entitled “Contact Us” below.
 Requests must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note that we are not required to respond to requests made by means other than through the provided email or mail address.

 California law requires us to let you know whether we respond to web browser Do Not Track (DNT) signals.
 DNT is a way for users to inform websites that they do not want their webpage visits tracked.
 Since the industry and legal standard for what DNT means or how to comply with it, we currently do not respond to DNT signals.
 Learn more about DNT here.

 • January 22, 2021: Removed EU-US Privacy Shield framework due to the Court of Justice of the European Union invalidating the Privacy Shield as an adequate transfer mechanism for data flowing from the EU to the US.